ballerina-platform/module-ballerina-ftp/ftp-ballerina/Module.md

 ##### Deleting a Remote File

-The following delete a remote file in a remote FTP server.
+The following code deletes a remote file in a remote FTP server.

 ```ballerina
 ftp:Error? deleteResponse = ftpClient->delete("<The resource path>");